Abaxial - The side away from the axis. Example - The underside of a leaf.

 Follicle - A dehiscent fruit opening along a single suture.
 Arising from a simple pistil.

-Fornices - Plural of Fornix; small scalelike appendages at the apex of a corolla tube.
+Fornix - (Plural: "fornices") small scalelike appendage at the apex of a corolla tube.
 Often seen in the Boraginaceae.

 Fruit - A mature ovary, not just that stuff you buy in the produce section of Price Chopper.

 Fugacious - Wilting and falling early or quickly.

 Funnelform - Shape (usually of a corolla) in which a tube gradually opens upward and outward, like a funnel.

 Gamopetalous - With the petals united, referring to a corolla.

 Gamosepalous - Wanna guess?
 With the sepals united.

 Gibbous - Swollen only on one side, typically near or at the base.

 Glabrous - Without hairs, smooth.

 Gland - A structure which secretes or houses fluid.